metabase/metabase/docs/embedding/signed-embedding-parameters.md

 your_embedding_url?breakfast=Scrambled_eggs&breakfast=Bacon
 ```

-> Whenever you're passing a parameter directly to the `src` attribute:
-- Parameter _names_ are lowercase.
-- Parameter _values_ are case-sensitive (they must match your data).
-- Spaces should be replaced by underscores.

 ## Hiding filter widgets from a signed embed

 If you have a lot of editable parameters (resulting in a lot of filter widgets), you can hide them from your signed embed by adding `#hide_parameters` to the end of the URL in your iframe's `src` attribute: